K97i/crydengo/README.md

 ### Locally

+1. Create a Discord bot in Discord for Developers.
+You can follow [Discord.js's guide](https://discordjs.guide/legacy/preparations/app-setup) (specifically, Application Setup)
-1. Insert a bot token and it's client ID in `src/configs/config.json`
+2. Insert the new bots token and its client ID in `src/configs/config.json`

 ```json
 {